- The importance of brand identity

 - Rule #4: Keep the committee involved

-The Finale of this Literature Review (Juicy Pointers included)
+The Finale of this Logo Design Love Review (Juicy Pointers included)

 Chapter 9 and 11 illustrate some great pointers regarding Logo Design, with Chapter 10 being a “questions answered” section which we wont strictly review (although its worth a read).
 Here are David’s key points regarding Staying Motivated in the field of Brand/Identity Design: